How To Set Up Gmail with Your Domain on DigitalOcean

 Create TXT Record

 In a different browser tab, log into the DigitalOcean Control Panel and go to the DigitalOcean Networking page.
-Click on the View icon (blue magnifying glass) next to your domain:
+Click on your domain name to view and edit the associated records:

-@ into the Enter Name field, and paste the Value provided by Google into the Enter Text field.
-Now click the green Create button.
+@ into the HOSTNAME field, and paste the "Value" provided by Google into the VALUE field

 Initiate Verification Process